Our hire period is for up to 7 days. If you need the bin longer there is a small daily hire charge.

 Our trucks are much larger than your car so please consider the following;

-Your site needs to be clean & level for safe delivery, placement & bin retrieval.
+- Your site needs to be clean & level for safe delivery, placement & bin retrieval.

-The truck is 2.5 metres wide plus the mirrors are 50 cm additional each side – we need a minimum of 3.5 metres if we need to reverse to place your bin.
+- The truck is 2.5 metres wide plus the mirrors are 50 cm additional on each side – we need a minimum of 3.5 metres if we need to reverse to place your bin.
 The driver also needs to open his door to get out – if you have low walls or hedges etc. take this into consideration.

-Look up – how much clearance from trees, eaves, power lines etc. is there?
+- Look up – how much clearance from trees, eaves, power lines etc. is there?
 We need 5 metres minimum & 8 metres if power lines are present to comply with WA Worksafe legislation (The law).

-The driver requires 1 metre of clear unobstructed access around the bin to prevent injury, slips, trips or falls to do his job – this is your home/worksite you have asked us to enter – you are required under WA Worksafe legislation to provide a safe work site & comply with all relevant OH&S legislation applicable.
+- The driver requires 1 metre of clear unobstructed access around the bin to prevent injury, slips, trips or falls to do his job – this is your home/worksite you have asked us to enter – you are required under WA Worksafe legislation to provide a safe work site & comply with all relevant OH&S legislation applicable.

-Lastly you have arranged for the delivery of the bin, to avoid additional fee charges such as “wasted journey” or “waiting time” please ensure access is available on both the delivery & pick up day.
+Lastly, you have arranged for the delivery of the bin, to avoid additional fee charges such as “wasted journey” or “waiting time” please ensure access is available on both the delivery & pick up day.

 - Make sure your car, boat or caravan is moved if needed PRIOR TO THE BIN BEING DELIVERED & that car keys are available for vehicles on site if needed.

-Make sure you have not placed your rubbish where your skip bin is to be placed.
+- Make sure you have not placed your rubbish where your skip bin is to be placed.

-If your employee’s or neighbours fill the skip bin on your behalf you are responsible for making sure it is filled to our requirements.
+If your employees or neighbours fill the skip bin on your behalf you are responsible for making sure it is filled to our requirements.